nodeforspeed/node-for-speed/README.md

 ## Router
 The `Router` class allows you to define:

-- how a router is built based on you configuration
+- how a router is built based on your configuration
 - how a router is attached to your server
 - how a route is mounted